Jason2866/Tasmota-specials/README.md

 ## :warning: No support/warranty with these binaries! :warning:

 ## The special firmware files are [here](https://github.com/Jason2866/Tasmota-specials/tree/firmware/firmware).
-Additional needed ESP32 files are [here](https://github.com/Jason2866/Tasmota-specials/tree/firmware/firmware/tasmota32/ESP32_needed_files)

-## Usual ✨ Tasmota ✨ firmware files are [here](https://github.com/arendst/Tasmota/tree/firmware/firmware)
+Official ✨ Tasmota ✨ firmware files are [here](https://github.com/arendst/Tasmota/tree/firmware/firmware)

-For flashing Tasmota firmware you can use [ESP_Flasher](https://github.com/Jason2866/ESP_Flasher/releases) for flashing ESP8266 **and** ESP32 (Only Windows and Mac executable are tested)
+## For flashing Tasmota firmware on ESP8266 or ESP32 you can use [ESP_Flasher](https://github.com/Jason2866/ESP_Flasher/releases) (Only Windows and Mac executables are tested)

 ## Build variants: